weactivist/SoundLocator/README.md

 **Project is work in progress!
 Do not use yet.**

 # 🎧 SoundLocator
 SoundLocator is a stereo sound-reactive LED controller powered by FastAPI and running on a Raspberry Pi.
-It captures audio from a connected PC and visualizes it in real time using a WS2812B LED strip making it ideal for hearing impaired gamers or if you'd like some cool vizual audio effects.
+It captures audio from a connected PC and visualizes it in real time using a WS2812B LED strip making it ideal for hearing impaired gamers or if you'd like some cool visual audio effects.
 The system includes a web-based UI and API for controlling brightness, color schemes, and behavior presets

 ## 📦 Prerequisites
 - Raspberry Pi with Raspberry Pi OS installed.